Your Student's Health on Campus

 - Sleep deprivation from late study nights or hanging with friends.

-- Freshman begin to realize that life at college is not as perfect as they imagined.
+- Freshmen begin to realize that life at college is not as perfect as they imagined.

-- The novelty is gone; some question God’s leading to GFU
+- The novelty is gone; some question God’s leading to George Fox

 - Grief develops because of inadequate skills for finding a social group or not being selected by one.